Contingencyplana/storybook_archipelago/README.md

 This file defines the global scope and structure of *Storybook Archipelago*.
 Each mode and minigame may include its own `README.md` or `story.py` as needed.
+Each mode and minigame may include its own `README.md` or `story.py` as needed.
 Welcome to the archipelago.